-Channel your inner Don Draper at the Smyth Tribeca, neighbourhood where sixties ad man style and glamour still reign supreme.
+Channel your inner Don Draper at AKA Tribeca, where sixties ad man style and glamour still reign supreme.
 Mid-century modern furnishings, dark woods and clean lines are found in the understated and masculine rooms.
 James-Beard awarded chef Andrew Carmellini dishes out seasonal specialties at a buzzed-about restaurant and the secluded lounge is an ideal den for whiskey-sipping.

 12pm, but flexible, subject to availability and fees.
 Earliest check-in, 3pm.